kabeer11000/riscv/.github/README.txt

 Acknowledgments:
 - Inspired by the RISC-V architecture and open-source emulation projects.
-- Special thanks to contributors and researchers advancing hardware emulation and WebAssembly technologies.

 Contact:
-For questions or feedback, please open an issue in the repository or contact [your-email@example.com].
+For questions or feedback, please open an issue in the repository or contact [kabeer11000@gmail.com].

 This project aims to bridge the gap between hardware emulation and web-based applications, providing a platform for education, research, and experimentation.
 Contributions and ideas are always welcome!